k-isaacs/TOR-Browser-Threat-Hunt/README.md

 <h3>1.
 Reviewed <code>DeviceFileEvents</code> for tor-related file activity</h3>
 <p>
-The <code>DeviceFileEvents</code> table was reviewed for files containing the string "tor" on device ki-stigs under the labuser account.
-The results show tor-related file activity between 2026-04-09T01:26:48.5661396Z and 2026-04-09T01:50:55.9826167Z.
-Within that window, the logs show tor browser-related activity in the Downloads folder, followed by creation of multiple tor-related files on the Desktop, including
+Files containing the string "tor" were reviewed on device ki-stigs under the labuser account.
+The results show activity between 2026-04-09T01:26:48.5661396Z and 2026-04-09T01:50:55.9826167Z, beginning with installer-related activity in the Downloads folder and followed by creation of multiple files on the Desktop, including
 <code>tor.exe</code>, <code>Tor Browser.lnk</code>, <code>Tor-Launcher.txt</code>,
-<code>Torbutton.txt</code>, and <code>tor.txt</code>.
-The same result set also shows
-later file creation activity for <code>tor-shopping-list.txt</code> and its related shortcut file, which helps show the activity was not limited to the installer alone.
-Taken together, the file events reflect tor-related files first being handled from Downloads and then appearing on the user’s Desktop during the same session.
+<code>Torbutton.txt</code>, and <code>tor-shopping-list.txt</code>.
+Taken together, the
+events show these artifacts appearing first in Downloads and later on the Desktop during the same session.
 </p>

 <p><strong>Query used to locate events:</strong></p>